KIKK-FM: 95.7 The Spot

 At 10:20 a.m. on December 30, 2016, after playing "Don't Wanna Know" by Maroon 5 featuring Kendrick Lamar, KKHH began stunting with a robotic voice counting down from 2,957 to 0; at the same time, a message appeared on the station's website, saying "We're making some changes to 95-7.
 Tune in at 12:30 PM to find out what."
 At that time, KKHH flipped to adult hits as "95.7 The Spot".
-The first song on "The Spot" was "Let's Go Crazy" by Prince.
+The first (and ultimately last) song on "The Spot" was "Let's Go Crazy" by Prince.
 The flip returned the format to the market for the first time since May 2009, when KHJK flipped to adult album alternative.
 Much of the "Hot" airstaff was let go as a result of the format change, while morning show co-host Sarah Pepper was retained and became part of a new morning show on sister station KHMX.
 While considered an adult hits station, KKHH leans heavily towards a classic hits format, primarily playing music from the 1970s, 1980s, and 1990s.

 The following week, struggling classic hip-hop station KROI changed its format to CHR, presumably in response to KKHH's format change.

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
 The merger was approved on November 9, 2017, and was consummated on November 17.